hcdenbakker/mcOutbryk/README.md

 ```
 MCOutbryk.py --reference reference.fasta --sample_list your_sample_list.txt --results_dir directory_for_results --processes parallel_processes
 ```
-Warning: while this pipeline is generally heavy on the RAM ussage, buidling the uncleaned graphs takes about 10 Gb of memory per process, it is recommended to perform 1 process per 10 Gb of memory (I run 10 parallel processes on a 128 Gb machine)
+Warning: while this pipeline is generally heavy on the RAM usage, buidling the uncleaned graphs takes about 10 Gb of memory per process, it is recommended to perform 1 process per 10 Gb of memory (I run 10 parallel processes on a 128 Gb machine)

 The pipeline does the following: